mxV03/WarehouseSPL/wms/docs/lookup_Demo.md

 ## Notes

-- Commands only exist if the corresponding feature is compiled.
+- Commands exist **only if the corresponding feature is compiled**
-- Missing commands indicate disabled features.
+- Missing commands indicate disabled features
-- Invalid feature combinations fail at compile time.
+- Invalid feature combinations fail at **compile time**
+- Core commands are always available